 Review what you can do with your major and learn about different types of careers.

 WCU offers many majors and minors so that you can choose what best matches with your interests and skills.
 Review the list(s) and read about majors and/or minors you are considering.
 We recommend that you look at what topics you would be learning about and what courses you would need to complete.Narrow Your Options

 Believe it or not, your major will NOT dictate your career path!
 You can pursue a variety of career options with every major.
-Review this site to get an idea of just some of the careers that would be available to you related to your major(s), minor(s), and/or interests.
+Review this site to get an idea of just some of the careers related to your major(s), minor(s), and/or interests.

 We also encourage you to stay updated with our Calendar of Events, as we host many career panels throughout the year where you can hear directly from WCU Alumni about what they are doing with their majors!